bda-lab/bda-lab.github.io/_pages/projects.md

 ---
 layout: page
-title: people
+title: projects
-permalink: /people/
+permalink: /projects/
 description:
 nav: true
-display_categories: [current]
+display_categories: [project]
 horizontal: true
 ---

+<b>CBEA Members:</b> If you want to add your open-source project to this page, please refer to the <a href="/docs/open-source.md">instructions</a>.

 <div class="projects">
   {% if site.enable_project_categories and page.display_categories %}
   <!-- Display categorized projects -->